ShortsKing/ShortsKing/README.md

 - 👋 Hi, I’m @ShortsKing
 - 👀 I’m interested in python, arduino projects, raspberry pi projects, and data manipulation
-- 🌱 I’m currently learning R, though i already know html, css, python, c,and c++.
+- 🌱 I know html, css, python, c,and c++.
-- 💞️ I’m looking to collaborate on gui projects, as well as projects that use c and c++ to organize data according to user input
+- 💞️ I’m looking to collaborate on Operating Systems projects, as well as projects that use c and c++ to organize data according to user input
 - 📫 you can reach me at peters.johne@gmail.com

 <!---